GLStephen/GoApacheBeamDemo/README.md

 Can be done batch (think similar to hadoop) or stream.

-The idea is that this is fundamental datat processing.
+The idea is that this is fundamental data processing.
 What you do with this is up to you.

+Go + Beam + GCP Dataflow

+Language + Parallel Processing Framework + Orchestration Environment for Runners

 ### basic setup